maherme/stm32f429i-disc1-usb/README.md

 ```

 ## Architecture
 For the USB driver implementation I have used an opaque object design pattern.
-Here you can find a UML diagram of the architecture:
+Here you can find an UML diagram of the architecture:
 ```mermaid
   classDiagram
   class main